Set up the Standard or Targeted release options

-You need a Microsoft 365 or Azure AD account to access your Message center through the admin center.
-Microsoft 365 home plan users do not have an admin center.
+You need a Microsoft 365 or Microsoft Entra account to access your Message center through the admin center.
+Microsoft 365 home plan users don't have an admin center.

 This is the default option where you and your users receive the latest updates when they're released broadly to all customers.

-A good practice is to leave the majority of users in Standard release and IT Pros and power users in Targeted release to evaluate new features and prepare teams to support business users and executives.
+A good practice is to leave the majority of users in Standard release and IT Pros and power users in Targeted release to evaluate new features and prepare teams to support your users.

 If you switch from targeted release back to standard release track, your users may lose access to features that haven't reached standard release yet.

 Targeted release for entire organization